soulwire/sketch.js/README.md

 		ctx.lineTo( e.x, e.y ); // or ctx.mouse.x, ctx.mouse.y
 	}

-All keys ennumerted and common function keys are mapped to constants.
+All keys are ennumerted and common function keys are mapped to constants.

 	ctx.keydown = function() {
 		if ( ctx.keys.SPACE ) ctx.reset();
 		if ( ctx.keys.C ) ctx.clear();
 	}

 ###Build

 If you modify the source and want to produce your own build, install [UglifyJS](https://github.com/mishoo/UglifyJS) with CLI then run the following command from the sketch.js directory.